LaunchCodeEducation/intro-to-programming-csharp/src/assignments/scrabble-scorer.rst

 #.
 Invoke ``InitialPrompt`` to pick the algorithm.
 #.
 Prompt the user to enter a word to score.
 The prompt should also provide the
    user an option for ending the program.
 #.
-When taking in a user's word, should account for case.
+When taking in a user's word, should account for the case.
 #.
 Invoke the ``ScoringAlgorithms`` method chosen by the user with the correct parameters.
 #.
 Display the score for the word.
 #.
 Repeat steps 2 to 4 until the user ends the program by entering ``"Stop"``.
-   (*Consider*: Should this check be case-insensitive?)
+   (This should also be case-insensitive.)

 Test Words
 -----------